 3.1.2.
 Chronic social defeat stress (CSDS)

 The protocol for chronic social stress involves placing a single male (the intruder on which CSDS is tested) in the home cage of a larger male (aggressor, resident) for 5 to 10 minutes.
 There, the intruder is defeated by the resident animal.
-After this immediate physical interaction, the resident and intruder are kept in sensory contact for 24 hours. for 10 consecutive days, the intruders are exposed to the home cage of each new resident.
+After this immediate physical interaction, the resident and intruder are kept in sensory contact for 24 hours. for 10 consecutive days, the intruders are exposed to the home cage of a new resident.
 After this CSDS exposure, the time of social interaction is measured.

 - resistant mice that do not develop depressive behaviors

 3.1.3.
-Chronic (unpredictable) mild stress (chronic (unpredictable) mild stress, CUMS, CMS)
+Chronic (unpredictable) mild stress (CUMS, CMS)

 - Night lighting